 The town grew as mining and railroads were established in the region and the United States continued expanding westward.
 The city became such an important part of the journey west and such an important transportation center that it was nicknamed the “Crossroads of the West”.
 Its connection to the Transcontinental Railroad in 1870 only fueled the city’s prominence.

-Recently the city has also developed a significant tourism industry, and hosted the 2002 Winter Olympics.
+Recently the city has also developed a significant tourism industry, and it hosted the 2002 Winter Olympics.